 Your Credit Score

-Before getting started, you should know where you stand in regards to your credit score.
+Before getting started, you should know where you stand in regards to your credit score and how low can my credit score be to get car loan?
 Now, if you are a first-time car buyer with no credit, you can raise your score by paying off debt and resolving issues.
 You can also take the best loan you can find and use it to build credit.

 On the other hand, if you have severe financial problems, you should consider holding off on applying for your first car loan until you can fix your underlying issues.